Myths and Mistakes in New Testament Textual Criticism

 Since the unexpected popularity of Bart Ehrman's bestselling Misquoting Jesus, textual criticism has become a staple of Christian apologetics.

-Ehrman's skepticism about recovering the original and inerrant text of the New Testament does deserve a response.
+Ehrman's skepticism about recovering the original text of the New Testament does deserve a response.
 However, this renewed apologetic interest in textual criticism has created fresh problems for evangelicals.
 An unfortunate proliferation of myths, mistakes, and misinformation has arisen about this technical area of biblical studies.

 In this volume Elijah Hixson and Peter Gurry, along with a team of New Testament textual critics, offer up-to-date, accurate information on the history and current state of the New Testament text that will serve apologists and Christian students even as it offers a self-corrective to evangelical excesses.

 "The authors in this book offer a necessary corrective to decades of overly exuberant apologetic arguments—arguments that have actually hurt the Christian faith.
 The writers are refreshingly honest, and they do not pull their punches.
 They observe poignantly that apologetic works on the reliability of the New Testament text have been drifting away from a proper, well-researched, accurately documented scholarship that is anchored to actual data.
 Apologists have had a tendency to regurgitate other apologetic works, which in turn are based on other apologetic works.
 Meanwhile, the scholarship that is supposedly behind the popular declarations in many an evangelical trade book is out-of-date, misunderstood, or simply ignored.